Thousands in Europe march against Turkey's Syria offensive - Journal du Cameroun

 The Turkish offensive began on Wednesday after US President Donald Trump ordered American troops to pull back from the border.

-Trump has faced a firestorm of criticism for abandoning a loyal ally in the US-led campaign against the Islamic State group.
+Trump has faced a storm of criticism for abandoning a loyal ally in the US-led campaign against the Islamic State group.

 Pro-Kurdish protests were also held across Germany with more than 10,000 participants in Cologne, according to news agency DPA.